 Keep on going with paying off debt.

-The final step is to keep on going.
 Becoming debt free will take some time.
 Regardless of the strategy and approach that you take, becoming free of debt doesn’t happen over night.

 The good news is that there is a light at the end of the tunnel.
 You don’t have to be in debt forever.
 You invested your hard earned money into this guide.
 This means that you’re serious about crushing credit card debt.
 I promise you that if you keep on going that it’ll be worth it in the long run.
 You can have thousands of dollars saved up one day.